fraoustin/nocp/README.md

 NOCP (Navidrome On Console Player) is a console audio player designed to be powerful and easy to use inpired bien MOCP (Music On Console Player).

+[Navidrome](https://www.navidrome.org/) is an open source web-based music collection server and streamer.
+It gives you freedom to listen to your music collection from any browser or mobile device.
+It's like your personal Spotify!

 ![custom-field](nocpglobal.png "Nocp")